 - 1. An author's central obligation is to present a concise, accurate account of the research performed as well as an objective discussion of its significance. - 2.
 A paper should contain sufficient detailed information and references to public sources of information to a) permit the author's peers to evaluate it comprehensively and b) enable the reader to reconstruct how the results were obtained. - 3.
 Only persons who have contributed significantly to the research and approved the submission of the paper should be listed as authors. - 4.
 All co-authors share responsibility for submitted articles.
 While not all co-authors may be familiar with all aspects of the research presented in an article, each should have in place an appropriate process for reviewing the accuracy of the reported results. - 5.
 Authors should be listed on the title page of manuscripts at submission.
-Where appropriate a collaboration name can be included at the end of the list of the main contributing authors with a link to a list of collaborator names. - 6.
-All forms of ghost authorship, and guest or gift authorship, will be considered unethical and unacceptable.
+Where appropriate a collaboration name can be included at the end of the list of the main contributing authors with a link to a list of collaborator names.
+The names and details of the first 10 authors should be entered onto the manuscript submission system. - All forms of ghost authorship, and guest or gift authorship, will be considered unethical and unacceptable.
 Those who have not contributed significantly to the research in a paper should not be included as authors. - 7.
 It is the responsibility of the submitting author to ascertain any conflicts of interest from co-authors, declare these at the point of submission, and include relevant details in their paper.
 The submitting author will confirm that all co-authors take responsibility for the content of the paper and have approved its submission - 8.
 Only one corresponding author can be nominated for a paper during the peer review and production processes.
 No more than two corresponding authors will be allowed in published articles except in special circumstances with permission from the editorial office.